 His research and teaching interests include service pricing, economic regulation, and public finance.
 He was named Albert and Gladys Hall Coates Distinguished Term Lecturer for 2012 - 2014.
 Prior to joining the university, Hughes worked as a finance specialist for RTI International where he managed utility finance and governance projects throughout Central Europe and Africa including a yearlong position as an infrastructure finance advisor to the Polish government.
 Hughes also worked briefly as a utility director for a small rural community in North Carolina.
 He earned a master’s degree in environmental engineering from the University of North Carolina at Chapel Hill and a bachelor’s degree in engineering from Duke University.

-Commissioner McKissick is the son of the late civil rights leader and attorney, Floyd B. McKissick, Sr. He received an A.B.
-Degree in Geography from Clark University in Worcester, Massachusetts.
-He received a master’s degree in Regional Planning (MRP) from UNC-Chapel Hill, a master’s degree in Public Administration (MPA) from Harvard University and a Juris Doctor (J.D.)
+He received an A.B.
+Degree in Geography from Clark University in Worcester, Massachusetts; a master’s degree in Regional Planning (MRP) from UNC-Chapel Hill, a master’s degree in Public Administration (MPA) from Harvard University, and a Juris Doctor (J.D.)
 Degree from the Duke University School of Law in Durham, North Carolina.

-Read MoreCommissioner McKissick has practiced law since 1984 with several law firms, including Dickstein Shapiro & Morin in Washington, D.C., as well as Faison, Brown, Fletcher & Brough in Durham, North Carolina.
+Read MoreHe has practiced law since 1984 with several law firms, including Dickstein Shapiro & Morin in Washington, D.C., as well as Faison, Brown, Fletcher & Brough in Durham, North Carolina.
 He established a practice known as McKissick & McKissick in 1990, where he specialized in Civil Litigation.
-He has represented Fortune 500 corporations, as well as small businesses and many individuals.
+He has represented Fortune 500 corporations, as well as small businesses and many individuals during the course of his career.

 William M. Brawley, Jr. was nominated to serve on the North Carolina Utilities Commission by the Speaker of the House for a six-year term commencing on ratification and expiring June 30, 2029.
 His nomination was confirmed by the NC Senate and the NC House.